CONCEPT ANALYSIS

 Overview

-There is a kiosk on the corner of every Dregs market that did not exist three years ago.
+There is a kiosk on the corner of every market that did not exist three years ago.
 It is the size of a confession booth and glows the soft clinical green of a thing that wants to be trusted.
 Above the slot where you feed it a photograph, a line of text scrolls in a font chosen by a committee: Upload someone you loved.
 Learn what their body already knew.
 The first read is free.
 The next is ยข90.
 The way of everything in the Sprawl.

 A Legacy Read takes a still photograph of a person โ€” any photograph, any age, living or dead โ€” and returns a projected medical trajectory.
 Skin tone maps to circulatory health.
 Micro-asymmetries in the face map to neurological decline.
 Posture maps to the spine's coming failure.
 Pupil dilation, captured by accident in a wedding photo, maps to the endocrine system.
 The body was always writing its own medical record in the way it held light.
 The Legacy Read is the service that learned, retroactively, to read the handwriting โ€” and to print, at the bottom, a date.